wayneohmer/NikeAlbumViewer/README.md

 **Layout**

-I decided to use a split view controller because the implementation of the intitial table view is exactly the same as not using one.
-We get a lot of rotation and iPad functionality for free.
+I decided to use a UISplitViewController instead of a plain UITableViewController because the implementation of the intitial tableView is mostly the same and we get a lot of rotation and iPad functionality for free.
 I used an un-editable text view on the detail view to handle scrolling.
 This is an unusual choice but it easily accommodated different screen and text sizes without haveing to use a scrollView.

 **Extras**